francescotum/SQL_Project_Data_Job_Analysis/README.md

 *Bar chart showing the count of skills appearing in the top 10 paying jobs.*

 ### 3. Top Demanded Skills for Data Scientists
+The next step is to understand which are the most requested skills for Data Scientists: in other words, which skills appear more often on job postings.

 ```sql
 SELECT